martinwheatman/JusTalk/README.md

 - switch on "Developer mode"
 - Select "Load Unpacked", and load the downloads from the new directory/folder created above.

+If Chrome does not responding to the Ctrl-Space sequence, it may be that you need [to unblock your microphone](https://www.youtube.com/watch?v=TiZcsd_BahU).

 ## Use cases:

 [Navigating to a story on the BBC News website](https://www.youtube.com/watch?v=Q9PAZGEJe0E&t=2s).